 Location: 9101 Moore Road, Zionsville

-If you want a real working farm experience without leaving Indy, Traders Point Creamery is a must.
-This place is pure magic for kids.
-Wander a scenic trail, spot cows and chickens, and maybe catch a glimpse of a blue heron along Eagle Creek.
-The farm spans 180 acres, so there is plenty of room to roam and explore.
+If you want a working farm experience without leaving the metro, Traders Point Creamery is the spot.
+It’s an organic dairy farm in Zionsville where families can walk a scenic trail, see cows and chickens and maybe spot a blue heron along Eagle Creek.

-We love stopping by the Loft Restaurant for a farm-fresh meal.
+We always stop at the Loft Restaurant for a farm-fresh meal.
 Everything is organic and sustainably sourced.
-Do not skip the homemade ice cream at the Dairy Bar.
-It is a tradition for us now.
+Don’t skip the homemade ice cream at the Dairy Bar.
+It’s a tradition for us now.

-Plan your visit around 4:30 p.m. to watch the cows being milked.
-It is always a hit with kids.
-Afterward, celebrate with a scoop of their award-winning ice cream.
+Insider tip: Plan your visit around 4:30 p.m. to watch the cows being milked.
+It’s always a hit with kids.
+Reward yourself with a scoop afterward.

 Indoor Play Places in Indianapolis & Surrounding Areas